 Having fruit trees is a great perk of owning a backyard.
-Planting fruit trees requires a little more thought and effort that nonfruiting or evergreen trees but it isn’t difficult if you have the right information.
+And having a guide to planting fruit trees in your backyard is even better.
+Planting fruit trees requires a little more thought and effort than non-fruit or evergreen trees but it isn’t difficult if you have the right information.

 When Should You Plant Fruit Trees?